José Olivarez: Education and early life

-Jose Olivarez is the son of Mexican immigrants, and he graduated from Harvard University.
+Jose Olivarez is the son of Mexican immigrants, and he credits the Calumet City Public Library as a major resource for him as a child and as a place where his family was always welcome.
+He subsequently graduated from Harvard University.

 Career and writing

 Olivarez's work has been featured in the New York Times, the Paris Review, and Poetry Magazine, among others.
 In 2014, he co-authored the collection Home Court.
 Haymarket Books published his first full collection, Citizen Illegal, in 2018.
 Citizen Illegal was shortlisted for the $75,000 2019 PEN/Jean Stein Book Award.
-He is co-editor, along with Willie Perdomo and Felicia Chavez, of the forthcoming anthology The Breakbeat Poets Vol. 4: LatiNext.
+MacMillan Publishers released his second collection, Promises of Gold, in 2023.
+He is co-editor, along with Willie Perdomo and Felicia Chavez, of the anthology The Breakbeat Poets Vol. 4: LatiNext.

 He has received fellowships from several organizations, including a 2016 Poets House Emerging Poets Fellowship and a 2019 Ruth Lilly and Dorothy Sargent Rosenberg Fellowship from the Poetry Foundation.

 Olivarez worked for the writing and education organizations Urban Word in New York and Young Chicago Authors, which produces the youth poetry festival, Louder than a Bomb.
 Olivarez co-hosts the podcast The Poetry Gods.